moondance-labs/tanssi-docs/learn/tanssi/proxy-accounts.md

 ---
-title: Setup and Manage Proxy Accounts
+title: Set Up and Manage Proxy Accounts
 description: Follow these step-by-step instructions to learn how proxies work and how to create, view, update, and remove proxy accounts from primary (proxied) accounts.
 ---